 - You want to browse the tables of contents of journals

-If you're working at the BC Cancer Agency, you should use a computer connected to the BCCA research network to access the BCCA Full Text Finder.
-This version offers oncology titles purchased specifically for BC Cancer Agency, in addition to all the e-journals available on the PHSA account.
+If you're working at BC Cancer, you should use a computer connected to the BC Cancer research network to access the BC Cancer Full Text Finder.
+This version offers oncology titles purchased specifically for BC Cancer, in addition to all the e-journals available on the PHSA account.

 Please note that many of the e-journals in the e-HLbc collection have an embargo period (typically 12 months) before the full-text version is released.
 During this period, you will only be able to see the table of contents and read the article abstract.
 Look for embargo information in the record of the journal you're reviewing.